Trinidad and Tobago Carnival

 The carnival celebration in Trinidad started in honoring the Western Christian and Greek Orthodox cultures by having a festival of indulgence.
 It was a celebration before the beginning of Lent.
 However, the celebration is not religious but more of partying and having fun.

 Carnival, over the years, has become a celebration of culture and music.
 You will hear Soca and Calypso music playing all over and see beautiful and extravagant floats in parades.
 One of the excitements is playing “mas.”
 Mas is when entertainers dress in elaborate costumes and participate in the parades.
-These entertainers also participate in competitions for best costumes.
+These entertainers also participate in competitions for the best costumes.
 At the end of the celebration, known as “Dimanche Gras,” is when you get to see the crowning of the Carnival King and Queen.

 Countdown to Dimanche Gras

-The massive and detail costumes take plenty of time to construct.
+The massive and detailed costumes take plenty of time to construct.
 So, preparation starts many months in advance.
 Once the time has arrived, the celebration is in full swing.
 The official festivities begin on Saturday with the National Panorama competition.
 The competition includes Single Pan Band to Conventional Steel Band competing for the title in each category.

 On Sunday, the Dimanche Gras competition is held.
 Calypso and Soca Bands compete for the best over-the-top costumes to be named the Calypso Monarch.
 Judges and the spectators select the King and Queen among the bands.
 After, the party continues through the night.